-This year, SLAMDANCE Film Festival will showcase 8 feature length films by Women Filmmakers.
-As part of our ongoing coverage and support of #WomenInfilm in 2017 throughout the world of Independent film, we are excited to cover and help promote the works of these emerging filmmakers.
+SLAMDANCE Film Festival will showcase 8 feature length films by Women Filmmakers in their 2017 line-up.
+As part of our ongoing coverage and support of #WomenInfilm throughout the world of Independent film, we are excited to continue our journalistic directives in helping promote the works of these emerging filmmakers.

 Screenings beginning Monday January 23rd